millermetres/PolOfCodeCrypto/vpn.md

 ### Is VPN legal in UAE?
-In short, VPN usage in UAE is limited.
+Regulations on VPN usage in UAE is complex.

+The UAE Cybercrime Law No 5 of 2012 states:
+> Whoever uses a fraudulent computer network protocol address (IP address) by using a false address or a third-party address by any other means *for the purpose of committing a crime or preventing its discovery*, shall be punished by temporary imprisonment and a fine of no less than Dh500,000 and not exceeding Dh2,000,000, or either of these two penalties.

+Using VPN is legal unless the purpose of using a VPN is "committing a crime" or "preventing its discovery".

-VPN itself is not forbidden by law, but using VPN to access censored materials (webpages, YouTube videos, etc) or use VoIP/internet-calling services (Skype, WhatsApp calling, etc.) is a punishable offence. ([Source](https://www.thenational.ae/uae/government/use-of-vpn-still-confusing-despite-recent-law-change-1.145308))
+For example, it is a punishable offence to use a VPN for accessing censored materials (blocked webpages, YouTube videos, etc) or using VoIP/internet-calling services (Skype, WhatsApp calling, etc.).

+However, it is unclear how the law will be enforced, as distinguishing the purpose VPN usage may require inspections on encrypted traffics.

 ### Facts on Free VPN services.